Brisppy/twitch-archiver/README.md

 options:
-  -h, --help            show this help message and exit -c CHANNEL, --channel CHANNEL
+  -h, --help            show this help message and exit -c, --channel CHANNEL
                         A single twitch channel to download, or multiple comma-separated channels.
-  -v VOD, --vod VOD, --vod-id VOD
+  -v, --vod, --vod-id VOD
                         A single VOD (e.g 12763849) or many comma-separated IDs (e.g 12763159,12753056).
   -f, --file            Denotes that the value provided to `-c | --channel` or `-v | --vod` is a
                         path to a file.
 Each line should contain a VOD ID or channel name.
   -C, --chat            Only save chat logs.
   -V, --video           Only save video.
-  -t THREADS, --threads THREADS
+  -t, --threads THREADS
-                        Number of video download threads. (default: 20) -q QUALITY, --quality QUALITY
+                        Number of video download threads. (default: 20) -q, --quality QUALITY
                         Quality to download.
 Options are 'best', 'worst' or a custom value.
                         Format for custom values is [resolution]p[framerate], (e.g 1080p60, 720p30).
                         (default: best)
-  -d DIRECTORY, --directory DIRECTORY
+  -d, --directory DIRECTORY
                         Directory to store archived VOD(s), use TWO slashes for Windows paths.
                         (default: current directory)
   -w, --watch           Continually check every 10 seconds for new streams/VODs from a specified channel.